mircealungu/mircea/thoughtstream.md

 Hope is greater than death.

-And love is greater than anything else.
+And love is greater than everything else.

 The arithmetic of christianity.